ciori/raspiscripts/README.md

     - prepare the machine
     - install bitcoind and start the blockchain sync
     - install a web app to manage the node (TODO: cockpit with a custom bitcoin plugin or a new dedicated web app)
-    - reboot the system
+3. It is recommended to reboot the node
-3. The machine will probably change IP based on your DHCP (some network changes have been done internally)
 4. Wait for the blockchain to finish syncing and then run the `after_sync.sh` script
-4. Install and/or update the bitcoin and ln services by using the other scripts (TODO: or from the cockpit plugin)
+5. Install and/or update the bitcoin and ln services by using the other scripts (TODO: or from the web app)